bluesky/tiled/docs/source/how-to/scaling.md

-# Controlling Speed, Memory Usage, and Disk Usage
+# Control Speed, Memory Usage, and Disk Usage

 *There are no solutions, only trade-offs.*